 - naaccrNum (required): the NAACCR Number from the Volume II standard.
-User dictionaries can only use values in the range 9500-99999. - naaccrName (optional): the NAACCR Name from the Volume II standard.
+User dictionaries can use numbers falling in any range as long as they follow these rules: - o The number is not already defined in the corresponding base dictionary. - The number is not defined in another user dictionary when several dictionaries are provided for a given data file. - naaccrName (optional): the NAACCR Name from the Volume II standard.
 Unlike IDs, Names can contain spaces, parentheses and other special characters, as long as they are escaped properly as an XML attribute value.
 The following table shows the characters that must be escaped as an XML attribute value:

+Original Escaped

-Original Character Escaped Value
+Character Value

 < <

 >

 " "

 & &

-' '
+1 '

 - startColumn (required for base dictionaries, optional for user dictionaries): the starting column where this data item will be read or written from a fixed-width file.
 If not provided, the data item is not expected to appear in a fixed-width data file. - length (required): the maximum length of the value in a NAACCR XML data file.
 It is also used as the exact length in a fixed-width data file. - allowUnlimitedText (optional): boolean indicating that the value of the data may be longer than the specified length attribute, breaking compatibility with the fixed-width standard.
 This attribute may be needed for data items that contain unstructured text that may not fit within the limits of a fixed-width record.
 The XML standard does not put a restriction on the actual length of text values in data files, therefore, applications may create data items that contain data outside the bounds of the length attribute with the understanding that some data consumers that are expecting a fixed-width compatible XML file may truncate the data. - recordTypes (optional): a comma-separated list of the record types from Volume II where this data item can appear (the value for an item defined in a NAACCR Incidence record would be "A,M,C,I" while an item defined only in a NAACCR Abstract/Modified record would be "A,M").
 Defaults to "A,M,C,I". - sourceOfStandard (optional): the source of standard for the item.
 This attribute is currently not used. - parentXmlElement (required): expected parent tag in the XML data files; either "NaaccrData", "Patient", or "Tumor".
 This parent element is what defines the nested structure of a NAACCR XML data exchange document.
-The dictionary is the only place that defines this relationship and therefore the library needs to enforce the nesting rules when validating a NAACCR XML file. - datatype (optional): a name for the type of data contained in a data item, maps directly to a regular expression that can be used to validate the value.
+The dictionary is the only place that defines this relationship and therefore the library needs to enforce the nesting rules when validating a NAACCR XML file.

+• datatype (optional): a name for the type of data contained in a data item, maps directly to a regular expression that can be used to validate the value.
 If not provided, "text" is assumed.

-Data Type Usage Regular Expression digits Codes composed of digits only, which always occupy the full width of the field (n in the regular expression). ^\d{n}\$ alpha Codes composed of uppercase characters only, which always occupy the full width of the field (n in the regular expression). ^[A-Z]{n}\$ mixed Codes composed of digits and/or uppercase characters, which always occupy the full width of the field (n in the regular expression). ^[A-Z\d]{n}\$ numeric Variable length digits with an optional period. ^\d+(\.d+)?\$ date A NAACCR-style full or partial date (yyyy, yyyymm or yyyymmdd). ^(18 19 20)\d\d((0[1-9] 1[012])(0[1- 9] [12]\d 3[01])?)?\$ text Variable length text that can contain any characters, up to the specified with of the field (n in the regular expression). ^.{1,n}\$
+Data Type Usage Regular Expression digits Codes composed of digits only, which always occupy the full width of the field (n in the regular expression). ^\d{n}\$ alpha Codes composed of uppercase characters only, which always occupy the full width of the field (n in the regular expression). ^[A-Z]{n}\$ mixed Codes composed of digits and/or uppercase characters, which always occupy the full width of the field (n in the regular expression). ^[A-Z\d]{n}\$ numeric Variable length digits with an optional period. ^\d+(\.d+)?\$ date A NAACCR-style full or partial date (yyyy, yyyymm or yyyymmdd). ^(18 19 20)\d\d((0[ 1-9] 1[012])(0[1- 9] [12]\d 3[01])?)?\$ text Variable length text that can contain any characters, up to the specified with of the field (n in the regular expression). ^.{1,n}\$